 Wix has the easiest learning curve.
 If you know how to use a phone or make a post on Facebook, then you are tech-savvy enough to be able to navigate the platform with ease.
 While this drag-and-drop builder is highly user-friendly, it’s SEO capabilities are the least impressive in the industry, making it much harder to rank highly on google.

 In addition to this, the add-on features like a store or blog are mediocre at best and there are limits as to what you can create within them.

 We used to recommend this platform to total newbies, but after seeing the weak SEO capabilities and amateur-looking designs that have resulted, it has slowly moved to the bottom of our list.

-Below you’ll find a summary of the four platforms we discussed above: Squarespace, WordPress, Showit, and Wix.
-Like most things, there are good and bad that exist within each.
+Like most things, there are good and bad that exist within each platform.
 Our goal is to help you choose the platform that will be the best for your business.

 The most important thing is that you choose the platform that you think will be best for your business based on your budget, skillset, and design savvy.
 Every platform will say it’s the best, so make sure you do your due diligence to discover what will actually be best for you.